dfriend21/quadtree/README.md

-These files are called ‘wrappers’ - essentially they each contain an instance of relevant object, and provide additional Rcpp-related functions that can be accessed from R.
+These files are called ‘wrappers’ - essentially they each contain an instance of relevant object, and provide additional Rcpp-related functions that can be accessed from R. These essentially provide the “bridge” that allows the functionality in the core C++ files to be accessed from R.

   - QuadtreeWrapper.h - wrapper class for ‘Quadtree’
   - NodeWrapper.h - wrapper class for ‘Node’